bondarukoleh/java_playground/info/Java_Core_Volume_I/info/inheritance.md

 > The return type is not part of the signature.
 However, **when you override** a method, you **need to keep the
 > return type** compatible.
 A subclass may change the return type to a subtype of the original type.

-> When you override a method, the subclass method could have more visibility not less. parent is package-private child
+> When you override a method, the subclass method could have more visibility not less.
+Parent is package-private - child
 > must be the same or public.

 ### Subclass Constructors